Curriculum-RLAIF: Curriculum Alignment with Reinforcement Learning from AI Feedback: Experimental Details

-Our implementation is based on the RLCD codebase\footnote{\url{https://github.com/facebookresearch/rlcd}}~\citep{yang_rlcd_2024}, with incorporation of our implementations of curriculum data construction methods.
-We use the same guidance prompts as those used in RLCD for contrastive sampling.
-We adopt the optimized hyper-parameters provided by \citet{yang_rlcd_2024}, including training settings for PPO and the number of training steps, across all our experiments.
-This ensures a fair evaluation of the impact of training data, which is the primary focus of this work.
+Our implementation is based on the RLCD codebase\footnote{\url{https://github.com/facebookresearch/rlcd}}~\citep{yang_rlcd_2024}, incorporating our curriculum construction methods.
+We use the same guidance prompts as those in RLCD for contrastive sampling.
+We adopt the optimized hyperparameters provided by \citet{yang_rlcd_2024}, including training settings for PPO and the number of training steps, across all our experiments.
+This ensures a fair evaluation of the training data impact, which is the primary focus on this work.
 Our experiments are conducted on 4 NVIDIA A100 (80G) GPUs.
-Following the experimental setup of prior works~\cite{yang_rlcd_2024}, all prompts are framed as generating the next assistant response at a given point within a human-assistant conversation.
+Following the experimental setup of prior works~\citep{yang_rlcd_2024}, all prompts are framed as generating the next assistant response at a given point within a human-assistant conversation.
 Detailed prompt setups are provided in Appendix~\ref{app:promt_preference_labeling}.